-total amount of refrigerant in the
+total amount of refrigerant in the refrigerant system

-refrigerant system

-volume (ft) of the room in which there is an indoor unit installed
+volume (ft3) of the room in which there is an indoor unit installed maximum concen- \leq tration level (lb./ft3)

 4. Dealing with the situations where the result exceeds the maximum concentration level.
 Where the installation of a facility results in a concentration in excess of the maximum concentration level then it will be necessary to revise the system.